RaphaelIsaiah/freeCodeCamp-Journey/JavaScript Algorithms and Data Structures/Certification and Practice Projects/Learn Fetch and Promises by building an FCC Author's Page/README.md

 ## This freeCodeCamp authors page project shows how to use the fetch method, then dynamically update the DOM to display the fetched data.

-## This project will also teaches how to paginate your data so you can load results in batches.
+## This project will also teach how to paginate your data so you can load results in batches.

 ### Notes